-Welcome to the Pace University Men's Lacrosse scholarship and program details page.
-Here you'll receive information regarding the college and details on their Men's Lacrosse program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are available and how to begin the recruiting process.
+Thanks for visiting the Pace University Men's Lacrosse scholarship and program info page.
+Here you'll get information regarding the college and details on their Men's Lacrosse program like who to contact about recruiting, names of past alumni, what scholarship opportunities are presented and how to begin the recruiting process.

-Pace University Men's lacrosse Program Coaching & Recruiting Staff
+Pace University Men's lacrosse Program Coaching & Recruiting Personnel

-For anyone who is hoping to get recruited it is critical to know who to talk to - and NCSA has got the details you need.
+If you are looking to get recruited it's important to know who to talk to - and NCSA provides the information you'll need.
 The Asst. of the Pace University Men's Lacrosse program is Dan Mulholland.
-Other essential personnel are:
+Other key personnel include: